rivamcknight/riddles-api/README.md

   - [Modify a riddle](#modifying-a-riddle)

 ## Overview
 The Riddles API can return riddles from a variety of categories.
 Current categories include easy, hard, kids, math, word, and funny.
-Request one random riddle or request them all.
+Request one random riddle or request them all!
 Seed data for the original riddle database is from [https://parade.com/947956/parade/riddles/](https://parade.com/947956/parade/riddles/).
-New riddles can be added and updated via the API."
+New riddles can be added and updated via the API.

 **Riddles API Server**:  https://guarded-eyrie-88809.herokuapp.com